-Join Ellery Connell for an in-depth discussion in this video Grids and the workplane, part of Getting Started with MODO 601.
+Join Ellery Connell for an in-depth discussion in this video Grids and the workplane, part of Learning MODO 601.

 In this video, we'll be looking at the grid system inside of Modo, and also a …very special grid known as the Workplane.
 So, in any view, you can see that there …is a grid in the background.
 Now, as I zoom out, you'll see the grid …snap and change scale.
 So as the grid spaces get smaller, it …will be eventually replaced by a larger grid that takes up the same overlying space. …Conversely, by zooming, as the grid spaces get larger, they will be replaced …by smaller grids that are inside of the existing grids.…